Meet the Foundation Board of Directors 2014-2015

-Bill is currently serving his fourth year on the Foundation Board of Directors and is currently serving as Vice President.
-He is also serving as Chair of the Oversight & Outreach and Board Development Committees.
+Bill is currently serving his fifth year on the Foundation Board of Directors and is currently serving as President.
 In addition he is serving on the Scholarships & Grants Committee.
-He previously served as Chair of the Real Estate, Finance /Audit Committee and as a member of the Investment Committee, as well as Treasurer on the Executive Committee.
+He previously served as Chair of the Board Development, Oversight & Outreach, Real Estate, Finance /Audit Committees.
+He also served on the Investment Committee and as Vice President and Treasurer on the Executive Committee.

 Judy is a graduate of EIU where she received her B.S. in Business Accounting with honors.
 She is an operating partner for Thompson Street Capital Partners, a firm which manages over $445 million of private equity, investing in middle market companies.
 Previously, Judy served as the CFO/CAO of BearingPoint, Inc., a $3.5 billion services organization headquartered in McLean, Virginia, with activities in over 60 countries where she was responsible for the global finance functions (900 people) including; tax, treasury, international controller, corporate controller, shared services, finance transformation, SOX, SEC and financial reporting and analysis, business financial reporting, government contractor reporting, analyst and investor presentations, and rating agency contacts.
 During her tenure at BearingPoint, she restructured the entire global finance -and accounting group and developed a long-term plan to significantly reduce costs via centralization of functions; revamped the financial closing process; was the steering committee chair for ERP systems implementation; managed tax authority negotiations; monitored SOX reporting and compliance process; met and discussed with SEC personnel the Company’s late filer status and had frequent interaction with Board of Directors and Audit Committee.